snakajima/AJMax.js/README.md

 1. insert the HTML template named 'friends' at the DOM element specified by the selector '#contents' (no data binding)
 2. bind the list of friends (result.data) with the HTML template named 'friend', and insert it at the DOM element specified by the selector '#friends'
 3. then, find all the DOM element specified by the selector '.friends', and bind the 'click' event with actions described in (4) and (5)
-4. hide the DOM element specified by the selector '#contents' (executed as the result of 'click' event)
+4. hide the DOM element specified by the selector '#contents' (extended command)
-5. emit the event 'friend_selected' to the client-side of JavaScript (execute as the result of 'click' event)
+5. emit the event 'friend_selected' to the client-side of JavaScript

 Flexibility
 -----------